ma8u/py-svg-card-gen/README.md

 ## Updates
 * New Card Templates : Predifined graphic forms for printint data in (in development).
-* New Scripts to match New Card Templates. (in development).
+* New Scripts to match New Card Templates (in development).